-December 2012 was my first month back in New Delhi as a single, financially independent woman.
+In 2012, December was my first month back in New Delhi as a single, financially independent woman.
 Having spent three years in the capital for my undergraduate studies, the city was familiar and a second home.
-Though returning to it as an adult was comforting and unnerving at the same time.
+However, returning to it as an adult was comforting and unnerving at the same time.

 Primarily because Delhi is notorious for being unsafe for women; a statistic that continues to rank the city highest in India.